carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 ### Scientific Software

 The first step when looking to run particular software should always be to read the (f*) documentation.
-On one end of the scale, some software may claim to make use of multiple cores implicitly, but this should be verified as the methods used to determine available resources are not gauranteed to work.
+On one end of the scale, some software may claim to make use of multiple cores implicitly, but this should be verified as the methods used to determine available resources are not guaranteed to work.

 Some software will require you to specify number of cores (e.g. `-n 8` or `-np 16`), or even type of paralellisation (e.g. `-dis` or `-mpi=intelmpi`).